Swoon. I Mean Moons (and Junes)

-The study went on to show that young women would gain more tone and supporting breast tissue if no underwire was used.
+The study went on to show that young women would gain more tone and breast tissue support if no underwire was used.
 In the study, women that stopped wearing underwire bras – through choice, not as a requirement of the study – had a 7-millimeter (0.3-inch) lift in their nipples, said IFL Science.

 But, I totally understand that on occasion, the ladies need to be a tad bit concealed and I’m always on the hunt for comfortable yet chic understated garments.

-With the option for a matching underwear set, it’s the ultimate feel good / look good move.
+With the option for a matching underwear set, it’s the ultimate feel-good / look good move.

 Read the more by Sasha here

-Sasha Aurand - published social psychologist, sex educator and writer.
+Sasha Aurand - published social psychologist, sex educator, and writer.